manish-shrivastava/cabin.css/README.md

-#What is Cabin?
+#Cabin CSS Framework

-Cabin is a super lean, super modular CSS framework focused on providing you with unobtrusive predefined styles, perfect to help you get the nitty gritty out the way when starting a new project.
+Cabin is a lean, modular and unobtrusive CSS framework.
+Cabin helps your projects get going quicker by eliminating the need for you to write basic CSS styles yourself.

-The core cabin.css file includes an <b>almighty</b> reset and has predefined styles for:
+##What does the core file cover?

-<code>html, body, .wrapper, .clear, .h1, .h2, .h3, .h4, .h5, .h6, p, .nomargin, .center, i, em, cite, b, strong, del, small, a, a:hover, blockquote, cite, pre, code, .codecomment, ::selection, hr, ul, ol, ul ul, ul ol, ol ol, ol ul, li, dl, dt, dd, #logo, img</code>
+The core <code>cabin.css</code> file is supposed to be as simple (yet supportive) as possible—perfect for smaller websites and applications.
+With this in mind, the core file <em>does not</em> include predefined styles for elements associated with forms,tables or grids as these are not always necessary.
+Adding support for these elements is incredibly easy thanks to Cabin's modular nature.

 It also includes 3 basic menu presets:
 <ul>